Leaving the Police

 For instance, your investigative skills will no doubt be one of your biggest assets, and will be of interest to many corporate investigators, counter-fraud professionals, security advisers and consultancy firms, to name but a few.

-Even less obviously relevant skills can prove hugely useful if former officers are keen to move into a new sector.
+However, even less obviously relevant skills can prove hugely useful if former officers are keen to move into a new sector.
 This could be anything from the organisational skills you use every day, which will be useful for project management tasks, or the communications skills that you've used to interact with the public throughout your police career, which will transfer almost anywhere.

 Valuable security clearances